open-component-model/ocm/docs/reference/ocm.md

 - <code>github.com/mandelsoft/ocm/compat</code> [<code>compat</code>]: *bool*
   Compatibility mode: Avoid generic local access methods and prefer type specific ones.
 - <code>github.com/mandelsoft/ocm/keeplocalblob</code> [<code>keeplocalblob</code>]: *bool*
-  Keep local blobs when importing OCI artefacts to oci registries from localBlob access methods.
-By default they will be expanded to OCT artefacts with the access method ociRegistry.
+  Keep local blobs when importing OCI artefacts to OCI registries from <code>localBlob</code>
+  access methods.
+By default they will be expanded to OCI artefacts with the access method <code>ociRegistry</code>.
 If this option is set to true, they will be stored as local blobs, also.
-The access methid will be localBlob with a nested ociRegistry access method for describing the global access.
+The access method will still be <code>localBlob</code> but with a nested
+  <code>ociRegistry</code> access method for describing the global access.
 - <code>github.com/mandelsoft/ocm/signing</code>: *bool*
   Public and private Key settings.
   <pre>